Thank you for your interest in Tournesol Siteworks and our products.

 Tournesol Siteworks works in fiberglass for many of its pots and planters.
 We typically cast by hand or with a pneumatic chopper gun, using forms created in our dedicated mold shops.
 Once cast, the surface is prepped for painting by sanding and touching up with body filler.
 Each pot is damp-proofed with asphaltic sealant, then painted with industrial-grade acrylic epoxy.
 The labor-intensive process results in a uniform, consistent quality finish that is incredibly versatile.
 We wrote the book on making commercial quality planters that won’t bow or warp when filled with soil.

-Whether in furnishings, planters, or as decking and construction material, Tournesol Siteworks knows wood.
+Whether in furnishings, or planters, Tournesol Siteworks knows wood.
 Our Boulevard thermally-modified wood is a domestically grown and treated 25-year alternative to South American hardwoods, and is available in many of our products.
-Our wood shop in Port Orchard works Douglas Fir, Red Cedar, Ipe, Tigerwood, and a popular milk-bottle based recycled plastic lumber into our benches, tables, receptacles and even bollards.
+Our wood shop in Port Orchard works Douglas Fir, Red Cedar, Ipe, and a popular milk-bottle based recycled plastic lumber into our benches, tables, and receptacles.
 Custom projects are no strangers, either!